-[69] For the reasons stated above, we find there is no persuasive reason why it would not be contrary to the public interest to reduce the frozen assets by [70] With respect to request to use of the frozen funds to buy securities that would remain in the frozen accounts, we need look no further than current events in the capital markets to appreciate that the may be easily dissipated through fluctuations in the value of any purchased securities.
-We find that it would also be contrary to the public interest to permit the cash to be invested in securities.
-[71] VI.
-Conclusions and Rulings We have declined to revoke the Freeze Orders and the Freeze Orders at this time, on the basis of the legal arguments posed by the Common Issue.
+[69] For the reasons stated above, we find there is no persuasive reason why it would not be contrary to the public interest to reduce the frozen assets by [70] With respect to request to use would remain in the frozen accounts, we nee capital markets to appreciate that the fluctuations in the value of any purchased se contrary to the public interest to permit the may be easily dissipated through VI.
+Conclusions and Rulings [71] We have declined to revoke the Freeze Orders and the Freeze Orders at this time, on the basis of the legal arguments posed by the Common Issue.
 [72] We have found that it would be prejudicial to the public interest at this time to revoke or vary the Freeze Orders, as requested by the Applicants.
 [73] We dismiss the Application in its entirety.
-We dismiss the with respect to the Common Issue. aly 10, 2020 For the Commission Audrey T. Ho Commissioner Judith Downes Commissioner
+We dismiss the Applications only with respect to the Common Issue.
+July 10, 2020 For the Commission Audrey T. Ho Judith Downes Commissioner Commissioner